Oil Heat vs. Heat Pump in Maine: The 2026 Decision Guide

 Heat pumps don't burn anything.
 They move heat from outside air into your home, and that process is fundamentally different.
 For every unit of electricity a heat pump uses, it delivers two to three units of heat.
 That's 200-300% efficiency, not because it's violating physics, but because it's moving heat instead of creating it.

-Even at Maine’s electricity rates, that 2-3x multiplier makes the operating cost lower than oil in most scenarios.
+Even at Maine's electricity rates, that 2-3x multiplier makes the operating cost competitive with oil in most scenarios.
 And unlike oil boiler technology (which has essentially maxed out), heat pump efficiency keeps improving.
 Cold-climate units available in 2026 perform significantly better at low temperatures than models from even three years ago.

 The Cold Weather Question